robert2021south/docs.robertwp.com/rw-postviewstats-pro/en/exporter.md

 # 📊 Data Export Feature Guide

-The **Concise Views Counter Pro** plugin provides a simple way to export page view data as a CSV file.
+The **RW PostViewStats Pro** plugin provides a simple way to export page view data as a CSV file.
 This helps you analyze, back up, or migrate your post and page traffic data.

 This feature includes both **Lite** and **Pro** user functionality, with clear distinctions shown below.